T3M1N4L/snowglobe/README.md

 # Snow Globe
+> Overall very fun to create, although the 3d model was very hard.
+I would not recommend this for newbies, but if your looking to pour hours into something that looks great, this is what you are looking for
 ## Overview
 This project creates an interactive 3D snow globe using Three.js.
 Users can interact with the globe by dragging it to move the snow, creating a festive and immersive experience.